 A wildlife degree or fish and game warden degree can lead to a unique and exciting career that bridges the gap between law enforcement and environmental stewardship.
 Fish and game warden programs are a balance between law and conservation enforcement practices, administrative law, and wildlife biology.
-The field of wildlife protection and enforcement is somewhat specialized and is in need of people who understand and respond to its unique demands.
+The field of wildlife protection and enforcement is somewhat specialized and is in need of people who understand and can respond to its unique demands.
 A wildlife degree brings future environmental professionals closer to nature, which can be an exciting experience.
-The median salary across the country for fish and game wardens was $54,970 in 2015 and 70% of professionals had an undergraduate degree.1,2
+The median salary for fish and game wardens was $56,410 in 2017.1,2 To work in this field, candidates should have at least a bachelor's degree.1,2

 Fish and Game Warden Training and Courses

-Wildlife degrees and fish and game warden degrees are fairly specialized, but can be found in several universities throughout the country.
+Wildlife degrees and fish and game warden degrees are fairly specialized.
 Due to the applied nature of the coursework, online programs are rare.
-Certificate programs are available in associated areas, but two-year associate’s degrees and four-year bachelor’s degrees in these fields are a standard course plan for individuals seeking careers in the wildlife enforcement arena.
+Certificate programs are available in associated areas, but two-year associate's degrees and four-year bachelor's degrees in these fields are a standard course plan for individuals seeking careers in the wildlife enforcement arena.